fiaas/fiaas-deploy-daemon/README.md

 named 'fiaas-deploy-daemon'.
 If you wish, you can install pew and/or create the virtualenv before you run gradle, in which case gradle will use the ones you provide.

+On OSX there may be some problems with pew and you get something like "Python locale error: unsupported locale setting" Setting the following solved this for us

+`export LC_ALL=$LANG`

 Supported use-cases
 -------------------